By Colette Côté Ph.D., Lakshmi Viswanathan, Sindy John, and Audrey Chang, Ph.D.

 The advent of next-generation sequencing (NGS), also referred to as massively parallel or deep sequencing, affords a radically different approach to the challenge of identifying and characterizing known and unknown agents (sequences) with precision and sensitivity.
 By delivering significantly more data than traditional Sanger-based sequencing methods, NGS opens a range of possibilities for the analysis of diverse DNA and RNA populations.

 NGS does not require any prior knowledge of the sample sequence; the technology is capable of detecting all sequences in a sample, whether known or not.
 An NGS library is constructed from sample nucleic acid and then sequenced (Figure 1).
-Comparison of a sequence to target sequences or to libraries of known reference sequences using bioinformatics programs reveals identities.
-Identification of novel sequences is made possible by virtue of homology to known elements/ sequences.
+Comparison of a sequence to target sequences or to libraries of known reference sequences using bioinformatics programs reveals identities by virtue of homology to known elements/ sequences.

-By combining custom sample preparation with tailored sequencing and bioinformatics, NGS is ideal for the characterization of biological products (e.g., viral vaccines/products, raw materials, cell lines used in biomanufacturing, and final drug products [Figure 2]) as part of a Quality by Design (QbD) approach.
+By combining custom sample preparation with tailored sequencing and bioinformatics, NGS is ideal for the characterization of biological products (e.g., viral vaccines/products, raw materials, cell lines used in biomanufacturing, and final drug products [Figure 2]).

 NGS is also particularly well suited for biosafety testing, including the identification of unknown contaminants in biological samples or systems (e.g., those that result in bioreactor/fermentor failures or unexpected morphological changes/cell death during cell culture).
 In such instances, a rapid investigation, combined with the ability to detect contaminants without bias or prejudice, is essential and NGS can be the critical first step for contamination remediation.

-NGS continues to prove itself, not only as a key supplementary tool, but also a key alternative method to address testing requirements specific for virus-based therapeutic products.
+NGS continues to prove itself, not only as a key supplementary tool, but also a key alternative technology to meet the testing challenges of viral-based therapeutic products.
+These products are viruses, that have been reprogrammed to act as therapeutic agents, to treat disease, Figure 3.
+They can be for virus-based therapeutic products.
 Virus-based therapeutic products (Figure 3) are viruses that are converted into therapeutic agents by reprogramming them to treat disease.
 They can be grouped by application:

 Plenty of regulatory guidance exists around the manufacture of viral-based medicinal products.
 FDA and EMEA guidance documents and reflection papers outline testing strategies and recommendations.
 While use of NGS is not specifically defined, it may be inferred under use of “state-of-art” technologies.